code-with-amitk/Code-examples/Threads_Processes_IPC/Terms/README.md

 - Let's suppose UserSpace program wants to read IO device.
 It invokes [Device Driver using device file](/Device_Drivers/Linux).
 - [Device driver writes to Device Controller's register](/Device_Drivers/Linux/#how) for reading memory address & device driver sits in loop, continuously polling the device to see if it is done
 - When IO is completed data(if any) is returned to driver.
 Device driver returns control to user space process.
 User space process was said to be in busy waiting.

+<a name=con></a>
+### Concurrent (opposite of sequential)
+Means happening at same time.
+Several computations are executed simultaneouly ie during overlapping time periods.

 <a name=cv></a>
 ### Conditional Variable / Condition Variable / shared variable